-D. Objection to deleting language in (b)(2)
+C. Objection to deleting language in (b)(2).

 The Federal Defenders expressed concern that the deletion of certain language in (b)(2) could be interpreted as removing the authority of courts to consider particular motions before trial that do not require a trial on the merits.
-As discussed in Section III below, the Subcommittee proposes that the language in question be restored and relocated in (b)(1).
+The Subcommittee proposes that the language in question be restored and relocated in (b)(1) with slight stylistic revisions.